Antarktidov/MyLaravelWikiEngine/README.md

 # MyLaravelWikiEngine
 > [!WARNING]
 > This README is outdated.
-Some instructions (in particular, installation instructions) given in this document will not work.
+Some instructions given in this document will not work.
 Some features are not documented.

 A PHP Laravel 11 Wiki Engine with comments.